Marine Radio Gear and Its Maintenance

 NYC manufactured the rare, R-138

 The best information received so far indicates that during the HF radiotelephone era there was only one emission type change (AM to SSB) 1977-9.
 I know that all my early listening (1947 to 1956) was AM and that my Drake TR-7 was purchased in the early 1980s at least partly because all the marine stations were then using SSB and I had no other way to receive them.

 The multiple-tone ringer system was a significant invention - selective calling of each boat.
 Somewhat equivalent to a boat having its own phone number.
 It kept much static and other traffic out of the pilot house.
 Information in the Hallicrafters HT-8 instruction book indicates that there was an external Western Electric Model 104A ringer option for that rig in 1939.
 Therefore, though RCA mentions a ringer in their 1951 ad, it appears that they were not the pioneers here.
-Were the ringers later integrated into the transceivers?
-Who else manufactured them, and who assigned the ringer numbers?
-How many ringer numbers could be assigned without any duplication?
+I wish I knew more about the ringers: things like: Were the ringers later integrated into the transceivers?
+Who manufactured them?
+Who assigned the ringer numbers?
+How many ringer numbers could be assigned without duplications?
 Thomas Drake provides some answers to these questions on his recollections page.
 A 1941 FCC document indicates that both Lorain and RMCA had selective calling options for their shipboard gear and that it was the norm on the Great Lakes at that time.

 It's a big step from 1951 in the previous

 paragraph to today, but most ships today are required to have an AIS (Automatic

 channels.
 All ships on Great Lakes and St. Laurence Sea Way